intel/mlir-extensions/docs/rfcs/XeGPU.md

   }
 ```
 ## Appendix 1.2 Gemm with transpose, broadcast, and reduction
 The second example contains transpose, broadcast, and reduction.
-The sg_map doesn't show wi_layout and wi_data for simplicity.
+The layout doesn't show lane_layout and lane_data for simplicity.
 ```mlir
 Pseduo code for the original problem.
 C[4096, 4096] = matmul (A[4096, 4096], BT[4096, 4096]) + broad_cast(bcast[4096], dim=0)